 Compound financial instruments issued by the Company comprise convertible debentures that can be converted into shares of the Company at the option of the holder, and the number of shares to be issued does not vary with changes in their fair value.
 The liability component of a compound financial instrument is recognized initially at the fair value of a similar liability that does not have an equity conversion option.
 The equity component is recognized initially as the difference between the fair value of the compound financial instrument as a whole and the fair value of the liability component.
 Any directly attributable transaction costs are allocated to the liability and equity components in proportion to their initial carrying amounts.
 Subsequent to the initial recognition, the liability component of a compound financial instrument is measured at amortized cost using the effective interest method.
 The equity component of a compound financial instrument is not re-measured subsequent to initial recognition.
-Interest, dividends, losses and gains relating to the financial liability are recognized in profit or loss.
-When the conversion option is exercised, the consideration received is recorded as share capital and the equity component of the compound financial instrument is transferred to share capital.
+Interest, dividends, losses and gains relating to the financial institution is transferred to share capital.